sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-surveys.md

 - **Edit**: Select a survey, and then select **Edit**.
 You can edit the survey name only.
 - **Demo link**: Select a link to preview the survey and see how it appears in runtime.
 - **Status**: Indicates whether a survey is ready or in progress.
-- Voice Enabled: Indicates whether a survey is enabled for the voice channel.
+- **Voice Enabled**: Indicates whether a survey is enabled for the voice channel.

 ### Manage the survey agents in Copilot Studio